-- Unified Command shall determine, in advance when possible, the structure and design of teams intended to function as a RESCUE TASK FORCE (RTF) for the purposes of providing lifesaving intervention and extraction for patients within a warm zone. - 2.
-Ambulance personnel are responsible for the transportation and accountability of injured individuals.
-Unlike other mass casualty incidents, ambulance personnel should work to remain intact and ready to transport rather than leave their vehicle. - 3.
-Life Support Agencies must provide the MCA with a copy of their approved Active Assailant Standard Operating Guideline/Procedure as part of their annual license renewal.
+- 1. Unified Command shall determine, in advance when possible, the structure and design of teams intended to function as a Rescue Taskforce (RTF) for the purposes of providing lifesaving interventions for patients within a warm zone and the extraction of those patients. - 2.
+Ambulance personnel are responsible for the transportation of injured individuals and accountability for those injured individuals. - 3.
+Life Support Agencies must provide the MCA with a copy of their approved Active Assailant SOG along with annual license renewal.